azadbolour/boardgame/BACKLOG.md

 - Benchmark think time configuration is currently the maximum.
 It should be the average.
 Fix PlayPersona.
 Also provide a generic default implementation for getThinkTime in abstract persona.

-- Play number is not incremented properly in all cases.
-Machine play does not get an updated number if it is a swap.
-Regular plays seem to update.
-See reflectPlayOnGame.
-Should be centralized in a call and called initially in service methods.

 - Use database transactions.
 Put db calls inside runSqlPersistMPool.